 Let’s start by talking about how we get money back in your pocket down the road.

-The current value of the global mushroom market is $35 billion and is expected to reach $59 billion by 2021.
+In 2015, the value of the global mushroom market was $35 billion and is expected to reach $59 billion by 2021.
 From 2015 to 2016, US production fell 7 million pounds and its value rose by $40 million.
 The demand and price for mushrooms are growing faster than the production.
 The years preceding this, have seen a similar trend towards a faster rate of value growth than production growth.
 I believe this is a symptom of how difficult it is to enter the mushroom farming industry.

 I know the process of mushroom cultivation and how to solve the existing problems within, that said mushrooms are just the tip of the spear.
 Noko, at its core, is controlled environment software.
 In our existing unit, we are capable of using it for cold storage, dry goods storage, growing potted plants, flowers, aging cheese or curing meat and with mild modifications the system can be used for hydroponics.
 That means in time, our playground can grow to Flowers & plants, Organic and non-organic fruits & vegetables, Mushrooms, and beyond.
 Meaning we're looking at a potential TAM of $335 billion domestic and $516 billion globally, on the conservative side.